 Practicing with an Orthopaedic Physician Assistant’s designation in Florida is considered by the Florida Board of Medicine to be the practice of medicine without a license and citations are issued.

 On April 16, 2011, Dr. Wanda Nitsch was inaugurated as the 4th President of the University.

 In September 2011 the University was approved by the Texas Workforce Commission to offer the Doctor of Physical Therapy (DPT) degree in Austin, Texas commencing the fall of 2012.
 The Texas Higher Education Coordinating Board gave approval in October 2011.
 Construction on the Austin campus commenced in February 2012 and opened with its inaugural DPT class in August 2012.

 The Accreditation Council for Occupational Therapy Education (ACOTE) in May 2012 gave approval to the University to begin to offer the Master of Occupational Therapy (MOT) degree in a flexible online and weekend format over ten trimesters commencing in January 2013.

-In the last several years, the University has been growing at a healthy and rapid pace, adding programs, faculty, and facilities to meet the needs of rehabilitation in this time of great change and challenge.
+In the last several years, the University has been growing at a healthy pace, adding programs, faculty, and facilities to meet the needs of rehabilitation in this time of great change and challenge.
 The University will continue to be a leader in providing meaningful educational experiences in areas and directions that both therapists and consumers require.
-Our program extends to such distance destinations as Iceland, Japan and Chile.